Pragith/pragith/_drafts/how-apple-will-launch-a-tv.md

 show-avatar: true
 ---

-From the keynotes in past few years, I'm getting sick of their repetitive catch-phrases.
+From the keynotes in past few years, I'm getting sick of theirÂ repetitiveÂ catch-phrases.
 They used to sound cool when their products really had an essence of innovation, but now it is just sad.

 Based on that pattern, I feel this is how they will launch a TV (if they ever do):